arisi/thermo.sh/README.md

 ### 1Wire

-You need to configure 1wire bus as usual by adding this line to:
+You need to configure 1wire bus as usual by adding this line to file `/boot/config.txt` :

-`/boot/config.txt`

 `dtoverlay=w1-gpio,gpiopin=x`